 - 6.1.
 We will have the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas.
 A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress. - 6.2.
 Lessons will be planned to ensure that pupils of differing abilities, including the most able, are suitably challenged.
-Teaching will be assessed and assessments used to identify where pupils need extra support or intervention. - 6.3.
+Teaching will be assessed and assessments used to identify where pupils need extra support or intervention.

+6.3.
 Students will carry out a baseline assessment of their existing knowledge and understanding at the start of each topic.
 They will then complete an assessment at the end of the topic to show their progression.
 Each assessment will include recall questions from previously taught content to ensure students are able to retain knowledge.
-Within each lesson teachers will assess student progress and understanding using a range of techniques including questioning, quizzes and written task.
+The assessment will also assess students skills and values.
+Within each lesson teachers will assess student progress and understanding using a range of techniques including questioning, quizzes and written tasks.